bdcf/PyTorch_LSTM_PLTR/README.md

 This is an LSTM model made in PyTorch to track and predict stock prices of PLTR from 06/21/22 to 06/21/25.
 It takes 95% of the data as training data then learns the parameters of the stock value.  and 5% as testing data

-## Work Left to Do
-- I plan on implementing an MSE loss function.
-- As well an Adam optimization function.
-- After training it will predict where the line should be.
-- Visualize the data in matplotlib.

 ## About this Project
 I made this project as I've always been interested in the stock market and I wanted to get familiar, somewhat, with how AI works in the industry.
 To do this I made an LSTM model that tracks the Palantir stock.
 The reason I choose the Palantir stock is as it is the